MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 ## Using the Role Center in the client

-To view a new Role Center in the client, you must use the client to associate the Role Center page with a profile, and then change the client's Role Center setting under **My Settings**.
+To view a new Role Center in the client, you must first use the client to associate the Role Center page with a profile.
+Then, you go to **My Settings** and change the  **Role Center** to point to the new profile.
 For more information, see [Create Profile](/dynamics365/business-central/admin-users-profiles-roles#CreateProfile).

 ## See Also
 [AL Development Environment](devenv-reference-overview.md)